Note: Please be patient with these early chapters; I was very young when I started!

 Aerith trailed after him as Ienzo began to cut a path across the wide room.
 Tseng slid back to rest against the wall beside cafeteria doors.
 It was their routine again: the security guard would act as if he was there guarding the entire room—but his eyes would never lift their stare from Ienzo's back, and his hand would not stray far from the gun holster at his hip.
 Tseng would be silent, motionless… but a constant pressure nonetheless.
 She wondered how Ienzo could stand it; she wondered how Tseng could be that way.

-Ienzo's blue-steel hair glinted in the sunlight streaming through the tall windows, and she suddenly noticed that he was a good deal ahead of her.
+Ienzo's hair glinted in the sunlight streaming through the tall windows, and she suddenly noticed that he was a good deal ahead of her.
 He'd slipped through the narrow aisle between two rows of tables, hoping to limit at least the number of younger patients who could cling to his sides.
-Stepping a little more quickly, Aerith had almost caught up with her blue-eyed patient when he stopped dead, trapped by a petite, tugging hand.
+Stepping a little more quickly, Aerith had almost caught up with him patient when he stopped dead, trapped by a petite, tugging hand.

 The crayon-drawing didn't quite look like him, Aerith couldn't help but think.
 There was blue-purple hair covering one side of his circle face, and his body was nothing but a mass of black.
 A cool, evaluating look swept across Ienzo's face when he moved to look at Kairi again, as if he were staring through her.
 His lips formed a word but did not speak it, and he was still for a long moment.
-The red-head girl shifted nervously, as if she expected him to throw her picture away.
+The little girl shifted nervously, as if she expected him to throw her picture away.

 Then, just as quickly as that odd look had come, it was gone, replaced by his typical disinterest.
 He obviously couldn't care less about—Aerith blinked in surprise as he folded the picture carefully in quarters and put it in the pocket of his loose white pants.
 Something had just happened, something important… but Aerith wasn't sure what or even how it had happened.

 "Ienzo, are you okay?" another little girl called.
 It was Marlene, who had gently elbowed her way to the front of the pack of children.
-Aerith couldn't help but smile at the shorter girl: Marlene had braided her mahogany hair and tied it with the bright pink ribbon she'd borrowed from Aerith last week.
+Aerith couldn't help but smile at the shorter girl: Marlene had braided her hair and tied it with the bright pink ribbon she'd borrowed from Aerith last week.
 The imitation was heart-warming.

 Even though Aerith wasn't Marlene's psychiatrist, the little girl was easily one of her favorite patients at Rufus Memorial.
 She was sweet but frank, and always said exactly what she meant to say.
 More than that, Marlene had an adorable habit of hero-worshipping.
 She drew all of her passions from the few individuals she loved, a select group of people Aerith was proud to be a part of.